 Younger children living in Istanbul can receive their pre-school education here.
-The school has two campuses, one in Camlica and one in Atasehir.
-In 2012/13, fees ranged from 15,500YTL to 24,900YTL, including tuition, tax and lunch.
+The school has three campuses, all three are located in Üsküdar.

 The Istanbul International Community School was founded in 1911, aimed at foreigners living in Istanbul.
 It is one of the oldest international schools in the world and provides an IB education for children of all age groups.
 The original location of the school is where the smaller Hisar campus can be found, catering to kids from pre-school level to grade 3.
 However, most of the school’s activities have been moved to the Marmara campus (PK-12), which is a 25-mile drive away for expats living in Istanbul’s central areas.

 Istanbul International Community School offers independent and co-educational daycare.
 Here, children enjoy a full IB education in three different programs:

 MEF International School has campuses in Istanbul and Izmir.
 The Istanbul campus is located near Ulus Park, in Ortaköy.
 The language of instruction is English.
 However, other languages, including Turkish, are part of the curriculum, providing expat children with a truly international experience.

 Children of all ages enjoy an extensive IB education at the school’s early childhood center as well as with its primary and secondary program for middle school and high school students.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.